zhangp365/ComfyUI-utils-nodes/README.md

 ## MaskAutoSelector
 Check the three input masks.
 If any are available, return the first.
 If none are available, raise an exception.

+## MaskCoverFourCorners
+Generates a mask by covering the selected corners with circular edges.
+This mask can be used as an attention mask to remove watermarks from the corners.

 ## CheckpointLoaderSimpleWithSwitch
 Enhanced the official LoadCheckpoint node by integrating three switches.
 Each switch controls whether a specific component is loaded.
 When a switch is turned off, the corresponding component will not be loaded. if you use the extra vae and close the model's vae loading, that will save memory.